 Tell your lawmakers you support expanding the Working Families Tax Credit by sending a letter to them.

-By passing HB 1075/SB 5249, lawmakers have the opportunity to:
+In the 2025 legislative session, lawmakers have the opportunity to:

 - Provide a cash boost for self-supporting, low income young adults as they pursue education and begin their careers.
 These young people face the highest poverty rates of any age group in the US, and are disproportionately likely to be people of color and/or impacted by the foster care system.